 In response to the publication of the National Bus Strategy in 2021, the Combined Authority prepared a Bus Service Improvement Plan (BSIP) and submitted this to the Department for Transport.
 Given the uncertainties around the local bus market and inability to pursue bus franchising at that point, the BSIP did not attract Government funding.
-However, in a separate bid to the Government's ZEBRA scheme, funding was received towards the provision of 30 battery electric buses for Cambridge.
+However, in a separate bid to the Government's ZEBRA scheme, funding was received towards the provision of 30 battery electric buses for Cambridge that will enter service in xxxx.